robpataki/hey-mike-is-it-friday-yet/README.md

 ## Deploying

-- Github Actions to Github pages
+- The live site is deployed to Vercel.

 ## Live site